 Do You Reduce Reuse and Recycle?

 Your peers are a great place to start.
-Most students are pretty open minded as their studies encourage them to be open to new ideals every day.
+Most students are pretty open minded as their studies encourage them to be open to new ideals.
 This means that they are a prime age group to learn the reasoning and principles of reducing their impact on the environment.
 Helping to slow the harmful effects of climate change is definitely something that a few can be encouraged into helping out with.
 Become a climate advocate.
 Become an activist.

 © 2019 Lorelei Cohen